saranshbansal/learn-aws/NOTES_COMPUTE_EBS_AUTOSCALING.md

 The scaling options define the triggers and when instances should be provisioned/de-provisioned.

-There are four scaling options:
+There are five scaling options:

 - `Maintain` – keep a specific or minimum number of instances running.
 - `Manual` – use maximum, minimum, or a specific number of instances.
 - `Scheduled` – increase or decrease the number of instances based on a schedule.
 - `Dynamic` – scale based on real-time system metrics (e.g. `CloudWatch metrics`).
 - `Predictive` – machine learning to schedule the right number of EC2 instances in anticipation of approaching traffic changes.

 The following table describes the scaling options available and when to use them: